mariohernandez/component-based-development/exercises/3-building-components.md

 We just created a JSON object with an array of icons.
 Each icon accepts two parameters, **icon**, which represent the name of the icon/social media channel (twitter, facebook, etc.), and **url**, which is the url to the social media channel for a given person.

+**IMPORTANT**:  JSON is very strict about indentation and data format.
+Notice how the last item on each group does not have an ending _comma_ (`,`).
+Also, the very last item in the entire object does not have an endin comma.

 * Inside `social-icons.twig` copy the following code:

 ```php